22amillion/EVDataPlatform/README.md

 - **Visualization Page**: Engage with data through interactive visualizations that make trends easy to understand.
 - **Database Manager’s Interface**: Direct database interactions via a Python-powered backend for precise control over data operations.
 Database managers can add, remove, or change records easily.
 These changes are smartly sent to the correct database.

-## Wrapping Up

-Our Electric Vehicle Data Platform is powerful and designed to handle lots of data with ease.
-We use a combination of MongoDB, PySpark, Flask, and JavaScript to make sure our platform works well and meets the needs of both database managers and regular users.

 ## Setup Instructions
 ### Data Preparation